-Astronomy is the science which treats with the celestial bodies, their positions, distances, motions, physical condition and constitutions.
-It deals with stars (including the Sun), planets

-(the Earth), satellites (the Moon), comets and meteors, and the vast conglomerations of stellar matter known as galaxies and nebulae.
+ASTRONOMY is the science which treats with the celestial bodies, their positions, distances, motions, physical condition and constitutions.
+It deals with stars (including the Sun), plan- \prec (the Earth), satellites (the on), comets and meteors, and me vast conglomerations of stellar matter known as galaxies and nebulae.